German Shepherd Temperament, Energy Level, and Lifestyle Fit

 • Natural protective instincts

-• Affectionate and emotionally intuitive
+• Affectionate and emotionally aware

-• Enjoy participating in family routines
+• Enjoy being involved in daily routines

 Potential challenges: